microsoft/vscode-docs/docs/cpp/faq-cpp.md

 ## How do I disable the IntelliSense cache (ipch)?

-If you do not want to use the IntelliSense caching feature to improve the performance of IntelliSense, you can disable the feature by setting the "IntelliSense Cache Size" setting to 0. (or `"C_Cpp.intelliSenseCacheSize": 0"` in the JSON settings editor)
+If you do not want to use the IntelliSense caching feature that improves the performance of IntelliSense, you can disable the feature by setting the "IntelliSense Cache Size" setting to 0. (or `"C_Cpp.intelliSenseCacheSize": 0"` in the JSON settings editor)

 ## How do I setup debugging?
 The debugger needs to be configured to know which executable and debugger to use: